MostafaWahiep/Polynomial-Roots-Calculator/README.md

     1- The input consists only of numbers, 'x', '+', '-', '.', '^', and spaces.

     2- Following the exponent must be a number.

+## Documentation

+The project is thoroughly documented within the code, with each function's documentation provided in Doxygen style immediately preceding its declaration.

 ## Examples